bradwellsb/PredictionGuard.NET/README.md

 # PredictionGuard.NET Class Library

-The PredictionGuard.NET class library provides a .NET Standard 2.1 wrapper for the PredictionGuard API.
+PredictionGuard.NET is a .NET Standard 2.1 wrapper for the PredictionGuard API.
 The library supports the chat completions endpoint (with and without streaming), including function calling.

 ## Features